fc-dogan/Programming-Language-Suggester/README.md

 ## Description

-Programming language suggester webpage asks future students a series of questions about themselves and provides a lannguage suggestion based on their answers.
+Programming language suggester webpage asks future students a series of questions about themselves and provides a language suggestion based on their answers.

 ## Setup